lidaan92/fast_ant_sid/README.md

 Please contact the authors if you would like to rerun the calibration, as we cannot the reference data from Deconto & Pollard (Nature 2016) within this repository.

-Please also have a look at `examples/` notebooks for illustrative plots and sensitivity tests.
+Please also have a look at [example notebooks](examples) for illustrative plots and sensitivity tests.

 ### Usage